-Have you ever tried on clothes in a store and had an associate bring over a top that she says will look great with the jeans you’re considering?
+Have you ever tried on clothes in a store and had a sales clerk bring over a top they recommend to go with the jeans you're considering?
 Or you are about to check out at a kitchenware store when the clerk recommends a cleaning product that will help you keep the cutting board you are purchasing looking new?

-These clerks were trained to help close the sale and increase the average order value by making product recommendations.
-The recommendations are a mix of personalized (the shirt that goes with the jeans) or standard (the cleaning product to oil the cutting board).
-Offering recommendations is a tactic as old as retail itself.
+These clerks were trained to help close the sale and increase the average order value with product recommendations.
+It's a tactic as old as retail itself.

 What are Product Recommendations?

-In the eCommerce world, product recommendation engines use machine learning to select items to be displayed in a specific marketing channel (emails) or across the organization (web, email, and social).
+In the eCommerce world, product recommendation engines use machine learning to select items to be displayed in a specific marketing channel (such as email) or across the organization (web, email and social).

-And product recommendations work.
+Product recommendations are proven to be a successful eCommerce tactic.
 Our customers tell us they see, on average, the following uplift from using recommendations:

 Do all product recommendation engines deliver personalized recommendations?